FansDB/docs/docs/index.md

 ## What is FansDB?

-FansDB is a user-curated metadata database focused on individual adult content creators.
-It runs on stash-box[^1] which takes advantage of perceptual hashing to make matching your existing files to metadata stored on FansDB super easy, barely an inconvenience.
+FansDB is invite-only crowdsourced metadata database focused on independent adult content creators and adult platforms.
+It runs on stash-box[^1] which uses [perceptual hashing][^2] to make matching your local files to FansDB metadata very easy.
+It elimates the common struggle of unreliable filenames or files being in different resolution not matching.

-To make the most of it you should also install a local adult content organizer called Stash[^2] developed by the same team.
-Follow their documentation[^3] to get started.
+To take full advantage of it, you just need ot install Stash[^3] porn organizer application.
+It will be able to connect directly to the FansDB.
+Follow their documentation[^4] for installation instructions.

 ## Accessing FansDB